Photo by Markus Spiske on Unsplash

-How test errors with Jest in Javascript
+How to Test Errors with Jest in Typescript

 I'm continuing with Jest and typescript, we already know how to expect and assert variables and objects in our code, next step is handling errors.

-The Calculator has a new requirement, if the type of calculation is not +,- or / we need to throw an error.
+The Calculator has a new requirement if the type of calculation is not +,- or / we need to throw an error.

-- Define array with the list of valid actions.
+• Define array with the list of valid actions.

-Your code will look like:
+Your code will look like this:

 export class Calculator {